 The Irish Accordion

 The accordion is often nicknamed a squeezebox or just a box in the world of traditional Irish music.
-In the Irish language it is often called a ‘bosca ceoil’ [buska key-OLE] which means ‘music box’.
+In the Irish language we call it a ‘bosca ceoil’ [buska key-OLE] which means ‘music box’.

 How do you play the Irish accordion?

-The most common accordion type found in Irish music is the button accordion although the piano style is often seen.
+The most common accordion type you will find in Irish music is the button accordion although you will often find the piano style too.

 You play the button accordion with one hand on the buttons or keys and the other hand controlling the bellows, pushing and pulling as needed, and the bass notes.